o3de/o3de.org/content/docs/contributing/to-code/git-workflow.md

     The source for the code build pipeline and the required infrastructure is stored in the O3DE repo.
 Contributors can utilize this to spin up their own build/test pipeline or they can test locally.

     The `Jenkinsfile` (AutomatedReview/Jenkinsfile) is the source for the Automated Review (AR)/Jenkins Pipeline used by O3DE.
-Refer to [Simulate an automated review run](/docs/user-guide/build/configure-and-build/#simulate-an-automated-review-run) in the User Guide for more information on how to run a test locally.
+Refer to [Simulate an automated review run](/docs/user-guide/build/configure-and-build/#simulate-an-automated-review-run) in the user guide for more information on how to run a test locally.

     The scripts to install all the dependencies on the build nodes and other infrastructure setup scripts are also stored in the repo for contributors and customers to use.